CouncilofLorien/counciloflorien.github.io/docs/cards/B/blow-turned.md

 > Short-event
 >
 > {: .minion-resource-text .black-text .p-2 }
 > > Warrior only: Warrior does not tap against one strike.
-If wounded by the strike, his body check is modified by -1. <br>_"With a thrust of his huge hide shield he turned Bormir's sword and bore him backwards, throwing him to the ground."_ ***---LotRII***
+If wounded by the strike, his body check is modified by -1. <br>_"With a thrust of his huge hide shield he turned Bormir's sword and bore him backwards, throwing him to the ground."_ ***---&NoBreak;LotRII***
 >
 > {: .minion-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>